Commandline Interface (CLI)

 - Widget scaffolding —

-forge widget creategenerates a new web (Module Federation) or mobile (React Native) widget via Nx, with optional template overlays for common patterns (data charts, agent chat, OIDC-authenticated, promotional). - Aspect scaffolding —
+forge widget creategenerates a new web (Module Federation) or mobile (React Native) widget via Nx, with optional template overlays for common patterns (data charts, agent chat, promotional). - Aspect scaffolding —

-forge aspect preview --template <id>(and optional--preset <id>) generates ready-to-edit Aspect code: classic UI patterns (banner, toast, modal, countdown), session-aware and OIDC flows, vendor loaders and GTM-style snippets, mobile JSBridge chat shells, and related patterns.
+forge aspect preview --template <id>(and optional--preset <id>) generates ready-to-edit Aspect code: classic UI patterns (banner, toast, modal, countdown), session-aware flows, vendor loaders and GTM-style snippets, mobile JSBridge chat shells, and related patterns.
 Output can be saved under./aspects/for local iteration. - Application & credential management —

 forge app *andforge env *configure the credentials your code will need at runtime.